SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 > Download service_key and switch to the jupyter notebook

-Now the service is up and running and we can now start with the fun part and programm our first inference call.
+Now since the service is up and running, we can start with the fun part and programm our first inference call.
 Therefore I'm using the python client SDK provided by the Business Entity Recoginition service that you can get from pypi.org.
-Btw also the other AI Business Services such as Data Attribute Recommendation and Document Information Extraction/Classification provide a python client SDK.
+Btw also the other AI Business Services such as Data Attribute Recommendation and Document Information Extraction provide a python client SDK.

 `pip install sap-business-entity-recognition-client-library`